- Great Depression in the News

 The New Deal: Multiple Choice Quiz, Fill-in-the-Blank, Flashcards, American History Glossary, American History Appendix The Student Resources section of The American Nation companion web site features introductions to chapters, interactive quizzes, flashcards, web links, an American History Glossary, and an American History Appendix.

-Stock Market Crash of 1929 In this PBS lesson, students examine how people got rich in the 1920s, describe buying stocks on margin and identify who was affected by the 1929 stock market crash.
+Stock Market Crash of 1929 This site provides resources to help students examine how people got rich in the 1920s, describe buying stocks on margin, and identify who was affected by the 1929 stock market crash.
+A companion site to the PBS special, it is best used in tandem with the film.

-An Arm and a Leg In this PBS lesson, students consider the loss of health care coverage among the unemployed and other ways that the recession affects the U.S. economy and families.
-They then examine and collect evidence of its effects on their own communities.
+An Arm and a Leg In this NYT lesson, students consider the loss of health care coverage among the unemployed and other ways that the recession affects families and the U.S. economy.
+They are then asked to examine and collect evidence of its effects on their own communities.
+Could be adapted to fit the 2020 financial crisis instead of the 2008 recession that the lesson was originally created for.

 At Home and Abroad: Prosperity and Depression, 1917-1940 Practice Test High School level quiz on Jazz Age and Great Depression from Prentice Hall.